Ronald W. Reagan High School

 Ronald W. Reagan High School (also known as Reagan High School) is a public high school in Pfafftown, North Carolina, United States, under the direction of the Winston-Salem/Forsyth County Schools system.
 Brent Atkinson is the current principal.

 Naming

 The school is named after Ronald Wilson Reagan (1911–2004), the 40th president of the United States.

 History

 Ronald W. Reagan High School was constructed to begin operation at the beginning of the 2005-2006 school year.
-The class of 2007 was the first to graduate from Reagan High School.
+The Class of 2007 was the first to graduate from Ronald W. Reagan High School.

 Athletics

-Reagan is a North Carolina High School Athletic Association (NCHSAA) 7/A school, that competes in the 7A/8A Central Piedmont Conference.
+Reagan is a North Carolina High School Athletic Association (NCHSAA) 7A school, that competes in the Central Piedmont 7A/8A Conference.
 The school fields the following athletic teams: baseball, basketball, cheerleading, cross country, field hockey, football, golf, indoor track, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.

-In 2014, the men's soccer team won the first sport state championship in Reagan's school history, with a 1–0 win over Broughton in the NCHSAA 4A championship game.
+In 2014, the boy's soccer team won the first NCHSAA state championship in Reagan's school history, with a 1–0 win over Broughton High School in the NCHSAA 4A state championship game.

+State Championships

+Ronald W. Reagan has won the following NCHSAA team state championships: